ajfisher/deviceapi-normaliser/README.rst

 Browser             Result      Notes
 ================    =======     ==========
 Chrome (Desktop)    True        Failure[1]
-Chrome (JB/ICS)     False       Failure[2]
+Chrome (JB/ICS)     True        [2]
 Chrome (iOS)        True
 Firefox (JB/ICS)    True
 Safari (iOS)        True
-Blackberry          False       Failure[3]
+Blackberry          True        [2]
-Android (stock)     False       Failure[4]
+Android (stock)     True        [1]
 ================    =======     ==========

 [1] Chrome on desktop provides a false positive with this event suggesting it's available in all versions of desktop chrome but reports nothing unless a tilt sensor is available to the computer

-[2] Chrome on Android provides a false negative, suggesting it doesn't report event correctly even though it can actually fire that event.

-[3] Blackberry stock browser reports a false positive when it can in fact do orientation.
-Based on testing though this may be because the orientation data looks to be derived so this may be hooked in a different way.

-[4] The stock android browser in ICS supports the orientation events however it falsely declares it does not on event detection.
+[2] Chrome on Android, the ICS stock Android browser and the BB stock browser all detect correctly but only if a warm up time for the gyro is provided.
+If this is detected with immediate execution it will fail with false results.

 Device Motion
 -------------